 You might think writing pages for a discussion post will get you noticed, but that is not true.
 Regardless of the length of your post, what matters most is its quality and the insight you provide.

 Very rarely do you get a second chance to explain yourself in online classes.
-Hence, it is important to express yourself with utmost clarity in the first instance.
+Hence, it is important to express yourself with the utmost clarity in the first instance.
 How do you do that?

 Start with organizing your list of ideas before drafting.
 Use simple language with accuracy and stick to only answering the question.
 Make sure you avoid repeating yourself and going around in circles.